Breast milk jaundice

 - Feed about 10 to 12 times each day, starting on the first day.
 Feed whenever baby is alert, sucking on the hands, and smacking the lips.
 This is how babies let you know they are hungry.

-- If you wait until your baby cries, feeding won't go as well.
+- If you wait until your baby cries, feeding will not go as well.

 - Give babies unlimited time at each breast, as long as they are sucking and swallowing steadily.
 Full babies will relax, unclench their hands, and drift off to sleep.

-If breastfeeding isn't going well, get help from a lactation consultant or your doctor as soon as possible.
+If breastfeeding is not going well, get help from a lactation consultant or your doctor as soon as possible.
 Babies born before 37 or 38 weeks usually need extra help.
 Their moms often need to express or pump to make enough milk while they are learning to breastfeed.

 Nursing or pumping more often (up to 12 times a day) will increase the amount of milk the baby gets, and can cause the bilirubin level to drop.